platformsh/platformsh-docs/src/configuration/services/solr.md

                 core: collection1
 ```

 The default configuration is based on an older version of the Drupal 8 Search API Solr module that is no longer in use.
-While it may wor for generic cases defining your own custom configuration, core, and endpoint is strongly recommended.
+While it may work for generic cases defining your own custom configuration, core, and endpoint is strongly recommended.

 ### Limitations